ClickHouse/terraform-provider-clickhouse/docs/data-sources/private_endpoint_config.md

 ### Required

 - `cloud_provider` (String) The cloud provider for the private endpoint.
-Valid values are 'aws', 'gcp', or 'azure'.
+Valid values are 'aws' or 'gcp''.
 - `region` (String) The region for the private endpoint.
 Valid values are specific to the cloud provider i.e. us-east-2

 ### Read-Only